-FYI: I am not comparing myself to Tom Cruise, just the story line demanded the interesting characters :)
+FYI: I am not comparing myself to Dicaprio, just the story line demanded the interesting characters :)

 We were caught a little off guard but we try to blend in by settling down a table in the corner.
 We were soon approached by the manager who politely requested us to consider coming back in a semi-casual dress, but being the last day of the trip we had nothing left in our closet.
 He offered us a same fine dining experience in a different restaurant.
 We were relieved and pleased to accept the offer to avoid any further awkwardness.